i026's Reviews

 I do not possess many recollections of this film; however, one particularly admirable aspect was its animation style.
 The film incorporated a distinctive blend of comic-like artistry and 3D animation, resulting in a visually striking aesthetic.
 This combination contributed to a futuristic atmosphere, further enhancing the overall viewing experience.

 It appears that excessive effort was made to extend the narrative, ultimately resulting in failure.
 The film was exceedingly dull and did not align with my personal preferences.
-However, solely due to its association with Back to the Future, I would assign it a rating of one and a half stars.
+But, solely due to its association with Back to the Future, I would assign it a rating of one and a half stars.

 I found it intriguing that the movie was set in 2015 while watching it in 2017, making only a two-year difference.
 The depiction of 2015 still retaining a strong 1980s aesthetic was particularly interesting, as it highlights the uncertainty of predicting the future and how speculative visions may not always align with reality.